1. We just bought an above-ground pool and know absolutely nothing about water chemistry. Where do we begin?

 17. I usually put chlorine sticks in my skimmer, but my neighbor said I shouldn’t do that.
 Why, and what other options are there?

 – Automatic chlorine feeders are the way to go.
-Putting tablets in your skimmer exposes the plastic materials in the skimmer to highly concentrated chlorine.
-In short time they’ll become brittle and easily breakable.
+Putting tablets in your skimmer exposes the plastic materials in the skimmer and the media inside your filter to highly concentrated chlorine.
+In short time they’ll become brittle or damaged.

 18. My chlorine demand in my pool seems high compared to previous years.
 Any suggestions what may be causing it?